top of page

 Leigh Wood has over 15 years of experience in directing, filming and editing documentries.
 Leigh created and produced the youth segment “It’s Up to Us” on South Africa’s longest-running environmental television program 50/50.
 Passionate about storytelling that serves as a catalyst for positive change, most often related to content in Africa that concerns environment, indigenous communities, human health, nutrition, medical injustice, gender-based violence, community upliftment, youth empowerment and education.
 A seeker of truth that can be brought to light for the greater good.

 Retired teacher, with a career spanning 35 years.
-For the last 7 years, he’s been a Producer / Director, and sole founder of Contemporary Film Productions.
-His previous film, Chasing Mandelaʼs Rainbow (2019), was selected for 37 international film festivals, 7 awards/nominations, including Best Documentary, Cinema At The Edge, L.A.
-USA, & TV broadcasts, UR (Sweden), Deutsche Welle - international single run in 4 languages (Germany), ShortsTV (USA) and e.tv (South Africa).
+For the last 9 years, he’s been a Producer / Director and founder / Director of Contemporary Film Productions Ltd. His previous film, Chasing Mandelaʼs Rainbow (2019), was selected for 37 international film festivals, it won 7 awards / nominations, including Best Documentary, Cinema At The Edge, L.A., USA.
+TV broadcasts include UR (Sweden), Deutsche Welle - international single run in 4 languages (Germany), ShortsTV (USA), France Télévisions and e.tv (South Africa)

 Katherine joined Natural Justice in September 2021 as Head of Campaigns and Communications.
 Her work advances strategic campaigning, communications and media relations on the continent and globally to support NJ’s litigation and legal empowerment in solidarity with and for local communities, activists and defenders we work with.
 Katherine has a Bachelor of Journalism from the University currently known as Rhodes, and certification in business and human rights law, and global LGBTQ+ rights.
 Katherine has worked in both regional and International NGOs for ten years, on policy, advocacy, campaigning and media work to advance gender, economic and climate justice, LGBTQ+ rights, South-feminist alternatives, youth leadership and Palestinian solidarity.